latchset/kdcproxy/README.md

     kpasswd = kpasswd+tcp://kpasswd.example.com:464

 The realm configuration parameters may list multiple servers separate by a space.
-Currently, TCP is the only protocol supported.
-In the future when UDP support is added, leaving off the "+tcp" or "+udp" will result in both protocols being attempted.
+Leaving off the "+tcp" or "+udp" will result in both protocols being attempted.
+In this case, kdcproxy will attempt TCP connections first so that longer timeouts can be utilized.
+This also prevents possible lockouts when the KDC packets contain OTP token codes (which should preferably be sent to only one server).
 The port number is entirely optional.

 MIT libkrb5
 -----------